mozilla/grcov/README.md

 ## Build & Test

-In order to build, the LLVM libraries and headers are required.
+In order to build, either LLVM 7 or LLVM 8 libraries and headers are required.
+If one of these versions is sucessfully installed, build with:

 ```
 cargo build